spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 <br>

-We takes some principles to write this post, including using programming codes and intuitive illustrations, as well the explaination of formulas.
+We takes some principles to write this post, including using programming codes and intuitive illustrations, as well as the explaination of formulas.
 In this case, computing the circular convolution can be reproduced with `numpy` as follows.

 <br>